DreamOfTheRedChamber/system-design-interviews/distributingData.md

 * Clients with offline operation: If you have app that needs to continue working while it is disconnected from the internet.
 * Collaborative editing: When one user edits a document, the changes are instantly applied to their local replica and asynchronously replicated to the server and any other users who are editing the same document.

-##### Handling write conflicts
-* Conflict avoidance
-	- Def: If the application ensure that all writes for a particular record go through the same leader, then conflicts cannot occur.
-	- Example case: In an application where the user could edit their own data, you can ensure that requests from a particular user are always routed to the same DC and use the leader in that DC for reading and writing; However, in cases when one DC fails or the user changes the location, this approach could break.
-* Converging toward a consistent state.
-There are several popular approaches:
-	- Gives each write a unique id (timestamp, random number, a hash of the key and value) and then pick the write with the highest ID as the winner and throw away the other writes.
-This approach suffers from data loss.
-	- Give each replica a unique ID, and let writes that originated at a higher numbered replica always take precedence over writes that originated at a lower numbered replica.
-This approach suffers from data loss.
-	- Somehow merge the value together.
-* Custom conflict resolution logic
-	- Record the conflict in an explicit data structure that preserves all information, and write application code that resolves the conflict at some later time.
-* Question: [TODO] How does Amazon resolves the conflict within the shopping cart?

 ##### Topology
 * Circular / star
 	- Pros: